Nexmo/server-sdk-specification/templates/README.md

-Nexmo Client Library for [LANGUAGE]
+Vonage Client Library for [LANGUAGE]
 ===================================
 [BADGES, BUILD STATUS, ETC]

-You can use this [LANGUAGE] client library to add [Nexmo's API](#api-coverage) to your application.
-To use this, you'll need a Nexmo account.
-Sign up [for free at nexmo.com][signup].
+You can use this [LANGUAGE] client library to add [Vonage's API](#api-coverage) to your application.
+To use this, you'll need a Vonage account.
+Sign up [for free at vonage.com][signup].

  * [Installation](#installation)
  * [Configuration](#configuration)